 c.
 Initiate pulse oximetry.
 All individuals with moderate/severe TBI should be monitored with pulse oximetry.
 Readings may be misleading in the settings of shock or marked hypothermia.

 e.
-If the casualty has impaired ventilation and uncorrectable hypoxia with decreasing oxygen saturation below 90%, consider insertion of a properly sized Nasopharyngeal Airway, and ventilate using a 1000ml resuscitator Bag-Valve-Mask.
+If the casualty has impaired ventilation and uncorrectable hypoxia with decreasing oxygen saturation below 90% (or below 92% with moderate/severe TBI), consider insertion of a properly sized Nasopharyngeal Airway, and ventilate using a 1000ml resuscitator Bag-Valve-Mask.

 f.
 Use continuous EtCO2 and SpO2 monitoring to help assess airway patency.